shakendev/Fountain_Foundation-MTS/README.md

     - And now back to the folder MacOS, holding down the Control key and selecting the open menu item and confirm the opening
 ```

+If you are using macOS Catalina (ver.
+10.15), then you need to allow the opening of the fountain emulator in the "Privacy" section of the system settings.

 ## Windows Emulator

 In the Windows Emulator folder there is a fountain emulator with a music file and a pre-prepared score for quickly checking the result of decomposition of a music file using the Fourier algorithm.